 Proponents of the Hammond Pond Parkway project objected to adding a few feet of roadway width on the grounds that this would reduce spacing to the path and impede stormwater infiltration.
 I contend that a few more feet of roadway width would hardly make a difference in the middle of hundreds of acres of parkland into which water could infiltrate.

-Practical for Bicycle Transportation?
+Complete Street for Bicycle Transportation?
 E-bikes?
 Motor Scooters?
 Year-round?

 With the design of Hammond Pond Parkway, the positive environmental goal of improving access to parkland has overturned the positive environmental goal of safe and convenient bicycling for transportation.
 It is even worse for operators of motor scooters, whether electrically or gasoline powered.
 They are legal on roadways and in bike lanes, but prohibited from using paths.
 Legality on the roadway amounts to nothing when these vehicles have been forced off the roadway by design.